About The SHIPS Project CIC

 The SHIPS Project CIC is a volunteer non-profit organisation that undertakes research and exploration of maritime historical sites and events, both on land and underwater.
 We also provide consultancy services in maritime heritage for projects in southwest England.

 The SHIPS Project is based in Plymouth, England, and the focus of our work is centred on that city.
 Plymouth has a wonderful maritime heritage that stretches from the Bronze Age to the present day including maritime and shipping, military and aircraft, fishing, industrial and transport, piers, docks, and harbours as well as Roman and prehistoric sites.

-The work of The SHIPS Project is undertaken by unpaid volunteers, but the project was kindly sponsored by US research foundation ProMare from 2010 to 2016.
-The SHIPS Project has been assisted by a number of commercial organisations, institutions and universities, in particular many departments at the University of Plymouth and the Oxford University dive club OUUEG.
+The work of The SHIPS Project is undertaken by unpaid volunteers, but the project was kindly sponsored by theUS research foundation ProMare from 2010 to 2016.
+In 2021 The SHIPS Project became a Community Interest Company (CIC), a special type of limited company which exists to benefit the community rather than private shareholders.

 The SHIPS Project has been assisted by several commercial organisations, institutions, and universities.
 You can read about the huge number of contributors to this project on our SHIPS Project Crew page and you can find out more about what we do on Facebook, Twitter, and Instagram.
 Much of the work of The SHIPS Project is funded by donations so we need your support.

 Our images and text are published under a CC attribution non-commercial licence (unless stated otherwise).
 Feel free to use the information for non-commercial purposes but please credit 'The SHIPS Project'.
 Please read more about it here.